varigence/docs/bimlflex/reference-documentation/metadata-configurations.md

 #### Example

-Default, derives from the Parent Batch Start Time variable:
+Derive the RowEffectiveFromDate from the Parent Batch Start Time variable using SSIS:

 ```SsisExpression
 @[User::ParentBatchStartTime]